shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

             reverse: "&"
         }

-Let's check the directive template.
-We can see that these properties are referenced there.
-This means, these properties are finally going to be used inside our directives template or the directive link function.
-Their behaviour depends on the values –– also known as  __*Prefixes*__  –– provided.
-These  __*Prefixes*__ are basically used to bind the parent scope's methods and properties to the directive scope.
+Look at the directive template and we can see the scope properties are used there.
+Mostly the directive's templates and link function are going to consume the scope properties.
+The behaviour of these properties again depends on their values –– also known as  __*Prefixes*__  –– provided.
+These  __*Prefixes*__ are used to bind the parent scope's methods and properties to the directive scope.

 There're 3 types of prefixes AngularJS provides.